OpenCloudOps/k8s-demo/README.md

 ## What's new

+- Know how to setup locally using microk8s (part 1)
-- Add kubernetes config at each repo (instead of gathering them)
+- Add kubernetes config at each repo (instead of gathering them) (part 1)
+- Try DNS instead of fixed ip (part 1)
-- Try to deploy on AWS EKS
+- Try to deploy on AWS EKS (part 2)
-- Try advance features like logging or monitoring
+- Try advance features like logging or monitoring (part 3)

-- Know how to develop at local
+## Summary Steps

+* Application Demo: what we will build
+* Services Detail: closer look at each service
+* Bring kubernetes to your application

 ## Application Demo